 Advantages of Elementary Backstroke

-- The arm movements are basic, synchronous and symmetrical and therefore easy to learn.
-But they are also very effective.
+3) The arm movements are simple, symmetrical, and synchronous and, therefore, easy to learn.
+Nevertheless, they are very effective.

-- The leg movements are also synchronous and symmetrical and relatively easy to learn.
-The legs movements are in fact a form of breaststroke kick.
+4) The leg movements are also symmetrical and synchronous and relatively easy to learn.
+The leg movements are similar to the ones used in the breaststroke kick.

-- Finally, the arm and leg movements and directions are also coordinated.
-The arms and legs move forward during the first active phase, then outward during the second active phase, then backward and inward during the third active phase of the stroke.
+The arms and legs move forward during the first phase of the stroke, then outward during the second phase, then backward and inward during the third phase of the stroke.

 Disadvantages of Elementary Backstroke